nirui/sshwifty/README.md

 Notice: When you use environment variables to configure Sshwifty, then only one Sshwifty HTTP server is then allowed.
 There is no way to setup mulitple servers here.
-If you need to serve on multiple ports, use configuratio file instead.
+If you need to serve on multiple ports, use configuration file instead.

-Be adviced: An invalid value inside following environment variables will cause the value to be reset to default during configuration parsing without warning:
+Be aware: An invalid value inside following environment variables will cause the value to be reset to default during configuration parsing without warning:

 ```